BrianStinerGithub/UnconventionalWisdom/Scripts/Printing money does nothing.markdown

 **Cut in to face slowly**

-Thats the only way to get inflation.
-There is more money now.
+Becuase, of course, thats the only way to get inflation.
+There is more money in existence now.

+**Graph of money supply**

 But if you look at the federal printed supply of money you see that its been really stable for a long time.
 Except for that huge spike in recent years which to every economists suprise didn't cause a huge wave of inflation.
-For some reason it didn't seem to be enough.
+For some reason it didn't seem to be enough, we still need more.
 If we overlay inflation on this we can see it doesn't match.
 So who making money other than the government?

 **Cut back to wide with no money to be seen**